 Engineering master's degrees that qualify for this program are:

 - Environmental Science

 - Healthcare Systems Engineering

 Applicants for the Engineering/MBA Dual Degree program will submit the standard application for their chosen engineering program of study.
 After receiving acceptance and completing the first year of their engineering degree, students are granted admission to the dual degree program and may begin enrolling in MBA courses provided they are in good academic standing (minimum GPA 3.0) and receive approval from their respective program director.

 For more information and to apply, please visit Seaver College of Science and Engineering.

-If you are a current LMU engineering graduate student in one of the programs listed above, please contact Katie Lorick, associate director of MBA/M.S. programs in the College of Business Administration, to discuss enrolling in the dual degree program.
+If you are a current LMU engineering graduate student in one of the programs listed above, please contact Katie Lorick, associate director of academic affairs for Graduate Business Programs, to discuss enrolling in the dual degree program.